deeecent/decentpoems/doc/about.md

 ## Accomplishments that we're proud of

 First of all, the website looks really neat.
-We achieved the "academy" feeling we wanted to convery with this project.
+We achieved the "dictionary" feeling we wanted to convery with this project.

 We also are very proud of having built the system in a way that will allow it to reward its contributors in a completely decentralized, self-sustained fashion.
 0xSplit played a foundamental role in this case.

 ## What we learned

-We learned that the word "dilettante" is not only an italian word, but also an english one with the exact same meaning (although we would know exactly how to pronounce it).
+We learned that the word "dilettante" is not only an italian word, but also an english one with the exact same meaning (although we don't know exactly how to pronounce it).

 ## What's next for Decent Poems